ChrstphrHll/npc_gen/students/Maarika Oncith.md

 # Maarika Oncith
 ---
 ### Description
-- Dragonborn Artificer from Verdain
+- Dragonborn Artificer from Draconia
 - 3rd year Protection student in Fiesn
-- long spines, Deep Blue eyes, and red skin
+- frills, Deep Blue eyes, and red skin
 - Is Tractable and Naughty, and has Community as their ideal

 ### Organizations